 A pool of unsecured consumer loans from sponsor Sunbit Loans will collateralize $200 million in asset-backed securities being offered through the Sunbit Asset Securitization Trust, 2025-1.

 This is the first public 144a transaction sponsored by Sunbit, a buy now-pay later lender that offers financing through select brick-and-mortar stores and service verticals, according to Morningstar | DBRS.
-The underlying pool in this deal will be composed of unsecured consumer installment loan receivables, DBRS said.
+Unsecured consumer installment loan receivables, compose the loans in the pool, according to Sunbit, DBRS said.

 Sunbit is servicing the underlying loans, and Nelnet Servicing is on the deal as backup servicer, the rating agency said.
-TAB Bank, a state-chartered bank in Utah, originated the receivables in the trust
+TAB Bank, a state-chartered bank in Utah, originated the receivables in the trust.

 Sunbit series 2025-1 features a 23-month revolving period, during which it will not repay investors any principal.
 Instead, the principal payments will start during the amortization period that follows, according to the rating agency.